intel/tiny-tensor-compiler/docs/manual/calling_convention.rst

 Note that `a_shape_0`, `a_shape1`, and `a_stride2` must contain at least as many values as the group size.
 That is, if a is accessed with `load %a[%id] : group<memref<i32x5x?x6>>`, then `*(a_shape0 + id)`, `*(a_shape1 + id)`, and `*(a_stride2 + id)` must not lead to out-of-bounds memory access.

+**Memory alignment:** The memrefs the group points to are subject to the same alignment requirements as a :ref:`regular memref argument (see above) <memref alignment requirements>`.